VeriBlock/b/contrib/README.md

 All other packaging related files can be found in the [btcsq-core/packaging](https://github.com/VeriBlock/vbk-ri-btc) repository.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Files used during the gitian build process.
-For more information about gitian, see the [the Bitcoinsq Core documentation repository](https://github.com/VeriBlock/vbk-ri-btc/docs).
+For more information about gitian, see the [the BTCSQ Core documentation repository](https://github.com/VeriBlock/vbk-ri-btc/docs).

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing Bitcoinsq Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing BTCSQ Core [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.